Arctic Circle Tour

 We'll take you to the airport in time for your flight.
 Or spend a few days in Whitehorse and try ice fishing, snowshoeing, dog sledding or snowmobiling.

 - 6 nights accommodation in hotels and motels.

 - All transportation as per itinerary in safe and comfortable SUV (4WD).

 - Fees and licenses.

 - Experienced driver / guide for the duration of the tour.

-- Meals and beverages other then stated.
+- Meals and beverages in restaurants and hotels.

 - Arctic Winter clothing (rental is available)